openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 redundancy of representation (which can get out of sync. and must be verified), and also odd reflection artifacts.

+[Not sure we're entirely clear of the odd reflection artifacts.
+We may have just moved them around a bit]

 The latest iteration of L-World discards the split classfiles, and simply allows both kinds of descriptors to apply (with either descriptor contract, as appropriate) to a primitive class, and similarly for both kinds of mirrors.